Key Takeaways

-In any case, it’s essential to learn how to warm up your room without a heater before you’re caught in an emergency situation.
-Let’s look at 18 valuable tips to help you keep your space as toasty as possible.
+In either case, it’s essential to learn how to warm up your room without a heater before you’re caught in an emergency situation.

 - 1. Switch to Smart Heating

-- 2. Harness the Power of Sun
+- 2. Harness the Power of the Sun

 - 3. Use Curtains to Retain Warmth